 Maurice Nessim, President of WesternGeco, is also the Chairman of the IAGC Board and Foundation Board Member of the SEG.
 With over 30 years of oil and gas industry experience in various management and technical positions Maurice has BS and MSc degrees in physics and geophysics and has won several prestigious awards and patents.
 He authored and co-authored over 25 papers that have been presented in various international conferences.
 He has been an SEG Active Member since 1991 and is a member of the EAGE, SPE and AAPG.
 In 2014, he was the SEG Director at Large and in 2017 was elected as board member for the SEG foundation and was named chairman of the IAGC in 2017.
 Maurice has been leading the World’s leading Geophysical exploration company since 2015.
 His current responsibilities include the development and implementation of the corporate vision and strategies associated with geophysical business.
 His visionary outlook positioned WesternGeco as the partner of choice in Mexico’s sweeping energy reform.
 His technology innovation leadership brought world-class IsoMetrix* marine, UniQ* land, Omega* data processing and Inversion advanced technologies to the industry for unrivaled subsurface imaging in any environment.
 Today he is pioneering WesternGeco’s progressive transformation into an asset-light business, built on WesternGeco’s leading position in multiclient, data processing and geophysical interpretation services.
 Implementing a vision that capitalizes on WesternGeco’s digital technology and digital assets to accelerating hydrocarbon discovery.

-Sudhir Pai, based in Houston Texas, is Managing Director at Schlumberger Robotics Services, previously called Liquid Robotics Oil and Gas (LROG), a Schlumberger JV.
+Sudhir Pai, based in Houston Texas, is President and CEO of Autonomous Energy Ventures.
+He has strong interests in energy, renewables, space, robotics and everything digital.
+He recently successfully completed a long, illustrious and exciting career at Schlumberger as Managing Director, Robotics services business.
+Sudhir held a variety of management, technology and business leadership positions within Schlumberger, including VP & GM of Completions business, GM of Schlumberger operations Mumbai India and more recently MD at Liquid Robotics Oil and Gas (LROG), a Schlumberger start-up JV.
 In June 2015, he was promoted to the board of LROG.
-Sudhir has held a variety of management, technology and business leadership positions within Schlumberger, including vice president and general manager of Completions and general manager of Schlumberger operations in Mumbai, India.
-His more than 30 years of worldwide oilfield services experience include assignments in corporate planning, supply chain, human resources, service quality, and health, safety & environment.
-He has worked in 9 countries including Middle East, India, UK and USA.
-Sudhir holds a bachelor's degree in electrical engineering from University of Bombay.
-He is an active member of Society of Petroleum Engineers (SPE) and vice-chairman of the Arctic Technology Conference (ATC-2018), an Offshore Technology Conference (OTC) event.
+His more than 30 years of worldwide oilfield services experience included assignments in corporate planning, supply chain, human resources, service quality, and health, safety & environment.
+He has worked in 9 countries including Middle East, India, UK and USA with focus on client relations, business & technology, service quality and personnel development.
+He holds several patents.
+Sudhir holds a degree in electrical engineering from Uni of Bombay.
+He is an active member of Society of Petroleum Engineers; was the vice-chairman of Arctic Technology Conference (ATC-2018), an Offshore Technology Conference (OTC) event.
+He is on advisory boards of SpaceCom, Energy Drone Summit and Subsea Systems Institute.
 In April 2016, Sudhir was recognized by the United States National Diversity Council with the 2016 Texas Multicultural Leadership Award.
-He is deeply involved in Schlumberger’s global stewardship program (SEED) and a local mentorship program at daughter’s school the KinkaidConnect.
+He is deeply involved in World Alliance Solar Impulse Foundation, United Way of Houston and KinkaidConnect mentor program at daughter’s school.

 Larry holds a Bachelor of Science in Aeronautical and Astronautical Engineering from Purdue University, as well as a Master of Business Administration from Rice University.
 During his 30 years working in the aerospace community, Larry held multiple technical and managerial roles.
 Larry was the Business Development, Sales Executive for Jacobs Buildings and Infrastructure, PMCM.
 In this role Larry provided owner’s representative services to the healthcare, higher education, K-12, and commercial markets.
 Previously, Larry was a Department Director at L-3 Communications where he oversaw 500 people working NASA, NOAA, and FAA contracts.
 Prior to that position, Larry was the Senior Vice President of Operations at Enterprise Advisory Services, Inc. where he managed over 350 employees across a portfolio of government and commercial contracts.
 Larry provides a unique perspective to clients given his executive management and business development experience at small and large businesses.